 What is the Alexander Technique?

-All of us develop patterns over time — patterns of tension, movement, and being — that quietly shape how we feel and how we move.
-Perhaps you clench your jaw when stressed, feel uncomfortable doing the dishes, or have pain when you play your instrument.
+All of us develop patterns over time – patterns of tension, movement, and being – that get tangled up and quietly shape how we move and how we feel.

-The Alexander Technique helps you clarify communication between brain and body so that you can decide which patterns to encourage, and which ones you’d like to prevent.
+The Alexander Technique helps you get untangled.
+It empowers you to clarify communication between mind and muscle so that you can decide which patterns to encourage, and which ones to prevent.

-People come to the Alexander Technique for many reasons, but back, neck, and shoulder pain are at the top of the list.
+People come to the Alexander Technique for many reasons, but usually it’s because something hurts.
 It’s well known among musicians, dancers, and actors, and I’ve also worked with surfers, cyclists, and sommeliers.
-That range is a good reminder that the Alexander Technique isn’t a special exercise or a particular posture—it’s a practical way of using yourself with more ease in whatever you do.
+That range is a good reminder that the Alexander Technique isn’t a special exercise or a particular posture.
+It’s a practical way of using yourself with more connection and ease in whatever you do.

 Private Lessons

-Private lessons are the best way to learn the Alexander Technique.
-Sessions are 45 minutes and tailored to you — your body, your habits, and what you want to work on.
+The best way to learn the Alexander Technique is through private lessons.
+Sessions are 45 minutes and tailored to you – your body, your habits, and what you want to work on.

 Most people begin with weekly lessons.
 I recommend starting with three sessions to see how the work feels and whether it’s a good fit for you.
 From there, many students choose to continue with a short series of ten lessons, which allows the changes to settle into daily life.